Streaming data

 If a rule is configured to select topics for ingestion, any new topics that meet the rule criteria are also landed if the New topic > Add to target option under schema evolution in the landing task settings is checked.

-Select one or more datasets, and click Add selected streams.
-You can see the added datasets under Explicitly selected streams.
+Select one or more datasets, and click Add.
+You can see the added datasets under Selected streams.
 Click Next.

 Amazon S3